simonesilvestroni/m2m-website/_music/the-die-is-cast.md

 In 2018, together with Dan Ecclestone, songwriter for Cambridge-based band Ember Rev, I worked as a co-producer and mixer for their second album, [*Premonition And Ruin*]({{ site.url }}/work/music-production/premonition-and-ruin/).
 A song didn’t make the cut: *Land Of Kings* is my interpretation of it.
 Together with *Papillon*, they reference the painful process of living in England through Brexit.

 I had been living in the UK for five years when the referendum took place.
-That night I was up in front of the TV, watching my idea of the UK — England in particular — **crumble before my eyes**.
+That night I was up in front of the TV, watching my idea of the UK — England in particular — crumble before my eyes.

 {% include pattern-video.html id="SAn9Dw_srPA" %}

-At five in the morning, right after **the BBC declared the result**, I stood alone in the garden.
+At five in the morning, right after the BBC declared the result, I stood alone in the garden.
 It was sunny, a good fresh smell in the air.
 Gobsmacked and incapable of thinking clearly, I felt betrayed.

 Then, the most pantomimic four years came and went, and all I could see is ‘Rule Britannia’, which looked so out of touch with the world at large.
 [My wife and I left the UK]({{ site.url }}/blog/back-to-the-future-leaving-the-uk/), and our good friends there, last September.
 I haven’t yet come to terms with the seismic change.